Protect Ministry Data and Computers

 Safeguarding information can help deter theft, preserve privacy, and avoid lawsuits

-Churches commonly collect and store members’ personal information.
-Everything from mailing lists and donation records to Social Security numbers and payment card information may be kept in the average church database or filing cabinet.
-Unsecured, this data could make church members vulnerable to thieves—putting ministries and church members at risk.
-Carefully protecting data not only makes business sense, but it also can reduce the likelihood of crippling data loss, embarrassing public disclosures, and lawsuits.
+Everything from mailing lists and donation records to Social Security information to banking information may be kept in a church database or filing cabinet.
+Unsecured, this data and protected personal information, could make your attendees, donors, and employees vulnerable to thieves—putting both your ministry and them at risk.
+Carefully protecting data and information not only makes business sense, but it also can reduce the likelihood of crippling data loss, embarrassing public disclosures, and lawsuits.

 Physical security is a vital aspect of data protection.
-The Better Business Bureau offers these data safety tips for small businesses:
+The Federal Trade Commission offers these safety tips:

 - Send and receive business mail from a secured mailbox or post office box.

-Data housed on computers is particularly vulnerable to theft—especially when computers are connected to the Internet.
-One errant click can leave an entire congregation open to identity theft.
+Data housed on devices, such as a laptop or tablet, are particularly vulnerable to theft—especially when they are connected to the Internet.
+One errant click can leave an entire congregation or staff open to identity theft.
 Because hackers go to great lengths to ensure that you can't easily shake them off, the best medicine is prevention.
 Here's what you can do:

 - Limit access with passwords.
-Use passwords to limit employee and volunteer access to sensitive information.
+Use complex passwords (longer and unique) to limit employee and volunteer access to sensitive information.
 Train office workers to keep passwords private.
 Be sure to issue new passwords when an employee or volunteer stops working in the office and no longer needs to view ministry records.

 - Keep software up to date.
 Windows and Mac computers can be set to automatically apply security updates.
 Many of the individual programs and apps on your computer can also be set to automatically apply updates.
 Taking the time to enable the automatic settings now will ensure you don’t forget when you are busy later.